 Largest Rise of Brute-Force Attacks in the world in Italy

-Automated hacking attempts on Windows servers in Italy have soared during the last fortnight.
-The brute-force attacks have climbed up by 100 percent through the past two weeks, according to data from Windows servers secured by Syspeace.
-In the world, that’s the largest rise of automated hacking attempts on Windows servers.
-At the same time, there was a slight decline of 3.4 percent in the whole world.
+The report doesn’t lie — the amount of automated hacking attempts in Italy has soared during the two weeks prior.
+The brute-force attacks have shot up by 1,600 percent in the previous 14 days, according to information from Syspeace-secured Windows Servers.
+In the world, that’s the greatest rise of automated hacking attempts on Windows servers.
+In contrast, there was a big drop of 35 percent in the whole world.

-The statistics comes from Syspeace, a service provider that fights brute-force attacks.
-Syspeace wants to make the digital world safer for enterprises, one server at a time.
-Having collected and analyzed evidence on automated hacking attempts since 2012, Syspeace is a global trendsetter on the topic.
+The statistics is collected by Syspeace, a service provider that fights brute-force attacks.
+Syspeace wants to make the digital world safer for firms, one server at a time.
+Having collected and analyzed information on automated hacking attempts since 2012, Syspeace is a global trendsetter on the topic.
 The company believes that cyber security management doesn’t have to be complicated and expensive.

-To keep problems out and block brute-force attacks, Syspeace offers software that protects enterprises from IT theft, combined with exceptional customer support.
+To avoid trouble and block automated hacking attempts, Syspeace offers software that shields enterprises from IT theft, combined with outstanding customer support.